snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 An example of a brand using Spark Ads might look like a post from a creator or influencer promoting a product or service, with a disclaimer indicating that it is a sponsored ad.
 ![Spark ads](https://assets-global.website-files.com/63343441a1da9b07cf060122/639b9f782d3d573715fe41aa_1.jpeg)
+Isle of Paradise, a company looking to boost product sales, partnered with creators to create organic content.

+They then launched a Spark Ads campaign using this content and saw impressive results, including a 500% return on investment (ROI), a 68% increase in weekly revenue, and 48 million video views.

+This demonstrates the potential success that can come from using TikTok whitelisting or Spark Ads as a marketing strategy.
 ## What Does Influencer Whitelisting on TikTok Look Like?

 ## What Are the Requirements for Whitelisting on TikTok?
 ## How to do Influencer Whitelisting on TikTok